K4 Curriculum

 Physical Education

 Geneva’s physical education program helps K4 students begin to understand that the body is an integral part of the total human being created in the image of God and that they should value the body as a God-given gift to be used to glorify him.
-K4 students explore locomotor skills, non-locomotor skills, balance, spatial awareness, manipulative skills, body awareness, and rhythm concepts through games and play.
+Students explore locomotor skills, non-locomotor skills, balance, spatial awareness, manipulative skills, body awareness, and rhythm concepts through games and play.
 The Geneva School hopes to instill in K4 students the ability to understand basic fitness concepts and the benefits of being physically active.
 The year concludes with cooperative games that help demonstrate the progress they have made both physically and relationally throughout the year.

 Field Trips and Culminating Events